wahleeee/cyber-portfolio/pihole-files/README.md

 - **pfSense (LAB-01):** `Services → DHCP Server → LAN` → set **DNS Servers** to `192.168.1.10` (primary) and `1.1.1.1` (secondary) → save.
 - **Home router:** find LAN / DHCP settings and set the DNS servers to the Pi-hole IP (primary) and Cloudflare (secondary).
 - **Per-device (testing):** manually set one device's DNS to the Pi-hole IP before rolling out network-wide.

-> **Primary + secondary — the resilience trade-off.** This build hands out two resolvers: Pi-hole (`192.168.1.10`) primary, Cloudflare (`1.1.1.1`) secondary.
-The benefit is **failover** — DNS keeps working if the container is down.
-The cost: clients don't strictly prefer the primary, so a share of queries can hit Cloudflare directly and **bypass Pi-hole's filtering and logging**.
-Running a *second Pi-hole* as secondary would keep redundancy with no bypass; this build favors availability over absolute coverage.

 Existing devices cache DNS settings — force the change to validate it: